Skip to main content

 Brief biography

 Dr. Dean P. Vesperman is an assistant professor of education in the History Department at the University of Wisconsin-La Crosse.
 Dr. Vesperman teaches courses in secondary social studies methods.
-He earned doctorate at Indiana University in Curriculum and Instruction minor in learning sciences.
+He earned his doctorate at Indiana University in Curriculum and Instruction minor in learning sciences.
 Before earning his doctorate Dean taught junior high and high school social studies for eleven years in southeastern Wisconsin and CTY for 18 summers.
 Dr. Vesperman has published articles on various pedagogical methods for teaching social studies.
 He lives in Western Wisconsin with his wife, daughter, and dog

 Current courses at UWL